-On March 11, 2014, the Board approved an incentive stock option plan (the "SOP") which was adopted by the shareholders of the Company on June 13, 2014 and re-approved on May 28, 2019.
+On March 11, 2014, the Board approved an incentive stock option plan (the "SOP") which was adopted by the shareholders of the Company on June 13, 2014.
+The Board approved an amended SOP on March 4, 2020 which was approved by shareholders on May 27, 2020.
 The purpose of the SOP is to assist the Company in attracting, retaining and motivating directors, officers, employees and other persons who provide ongoing services to the Company and its affiliates and to closely align the personal interests of such participants with those of the Company's shareholders, by providing them with the opportunity to acquire common shares of the Company, and thereby a proprietary interest in the Company and its subsidiaries, through the exercise of share purchase options.